Maikel Garcia Player Props: Royals vs. Rays

 Maikel Garcia At The Plate

-- He has gone deep in two of 42 games played this season, and in 1.2% of his plate appearances.
+- In 43 games played this season, he has gone deep in only two of them.

-- In 15 games this year (35.7%), Garcia has picked up an RBI, including two games with multiple runs batted in.
+- In 15 games this season (34.9%), Garcia has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.